-The following are excerpts from the 2nd Quarter 2017 Strategy Letter, produced by the Global Investment Management team.
-For the full report, click here.
+The following are excerpts from the 2017 Year-End Review, produced by the Global Investment Management team.
+Read the full report.

 Investing involves risk, including the possible loss of principal and fluctuation in value.
 Economic and market forecasts reflect subjective judgments and assumptions, and unexpected events may occur.
 Therefore, there can be no assurance that developments will transpire as forecasted.
 Nothing in this newsletter should be interpreted to state or imply that past results are an indication of future performance.